Dave Navarro and Tom Waits make me sad. But the Headhunters make me happy.

 It breaks my heart to see Dave now.
 I see someone who once made such original art now wearing the uniform of every other Gen X stooge.
 Tattoos and piercings.
 How very 1993.

-Radio".
+I still think he's a great player.
+I think his new music sounds like all the other crap on "X-treme Radio".
 I just hate to see him as a trend-jumping hack.
 As I said, Jane's was doing what everyone else was doing but somehow made it different.
 I don't get that from dave now.
 I get Madison Avenue's version of what dave was.

 I don't buy the argument that he was an originator of these trends.
 If the so-called alt-rock of the late 80's truly spawned today's "hip" music, it has been so inbred and distorted by marketing that it truly is a whole different animal, even if "Jane Says" gets airtime right next to any band on the "Warped" tour.
 I'm sure they get played on either side of a Red Hot Chili Peppers Hit.

-grew up on were buck naked and (like L.A.'s David Lee Roth before them) 12 feet in the air at all times.
+The Chili Peppers are another perfect example of the same phenomenon.
+The Chili Peppers I grew up on were buck naked and (like L.A.'s David Lee Roth before them) 12 feet in the air at all times.

 Riding a paisley dragon through the Hollywood hills, yeah!
 It was like nothing you'd ever seen before.
 What energy!
 Now, They are so watered down, flaccid and generic.
 Bor-ing!